Undergraduate degree course/programme Chemistry with Business Management BSc F1N1

-Chemistry with Business Management is a major–minor degree programme, which has a 98% student satisfaction rating.
+Chemistry with Business Management is a major–minor degree programme.
 The chemistry component comprises two thirds of the course, with business management making up the remaining third.

-In Year 1, you will take core modules in the traditional sub-disciplines of inorganic, organic and physical chemistry, all of which include an extensive laboratory work programme.
-The business management component in Year 1 includes modules in financial analysis, economics, the international economy and business organisation and management.
+In Year 1, you will take core modules in the traditional sub-disciplines of inorganic, organic and physical chemistry, all of which are supported by an additional 20-credit module of laboratory work.
+The business management component in Year 1 includes modules in financial analysis, economics, marketing and business organisation and management.

 In Year 2, you will build on material from your first year as we employ a mix of lectures and practicals to develop further your understanding of the fundamental aspects of chemistry.
 In addition to these core courses in organic, inorganic and physical chemistry, you will take business management modules in marketing, financial decision-making and management of human resources.

-In addition to modules in core chemistry, you will choose from a range of specialist modules in business management, including corporate finance, strategic management and supply chain management.
-You will also undertake a research project in some aspect of business management.
+In addition to modules in core chemistry, you will choose from a range of specialist modules in business management, including corporate finance, strategic management, innovation management and supply chain management.
+You will also undertake a research project in some aspect of chemistry.

-Generic skills-training, focusing on transferable skills and employability, is embedded throughout the course from the outset and will ensure that you are equipped with the ICT, presentation, team-working and problem-solving skills, which are seen as crucial by employers
+Focusing on transferable skills and employability, is embedded throughout the course from the outset and will ensure that you are equipped with the ICT, presentation, team-working and problem-solving skills, which are seen as crucial by employers.

-BSc or MSci?
 The first two years of this BSc course are interchangeable with, and identical to, our Chemistry with Business Management MSci programme (F1N2), which means you can delay your final choice of degree (MSci or BSc) until the end of Year 2.
-MSci study is dependent upon performance: you will need a 60% mark in Year 2 in order to remain on the MSci programme.
+MSci study is dependent upon performance: you will need a 60% overall mark and pass all core modules in Year 2 in order to remain on the MSci programme.

 Chemists at Birmingham adopt a broad, multi-disciplinary outlook to their subject, which is vital if we are to solve the problems of the 21st Century in healthcare, medicine, sustainability and the environment.
 Birmingham has a leading research rating and is committed to excellence in teaching: your lecturers are not only experts in their fields but also passionate about their subject and committed to inspiring you!